lockbook/lockbook/docs/sync.md

 ### `core -> server`

 Pushing local changes from core is much more trivial.
-Core will ask `LocalChangesRepo` what changed, and perform the corresponding network action.
+Core will ask `LocalChangesRepo` what changed and perform the corresponding network action.
 If a file was renamed, for example, it will send a `/rename` request to the server.

 # Future work on sync

 1. Server operations like `move` currently require the metadata version.
 Server will make sure you have the most recent version before performing an action.
 However, this could cause a rename to fail because you don't have the most recent parent version.
-Ideally server will simply ask for a `from` and a `to` and check that you have the right `from`.
+Ideally, the server will simply ask for a `from` and a `to` and check that you have the right `from`.
 2. Realtime sharing will likely be implemented independently of this syncing logic.
 This syncing logic should be regarded as a settlement layer of sorts, while real time collaboration will likely involve setting up an encrypted channel with peers.